peterwallhead/loomio/plugins/README.md

 Here we listen for whenever a new motion is created, build a new Kickflip with it, and call perform on it.

 ### Add angular components
-Much of the javascript app is written using Angular components, which are reusable directives accompanied by a template and stylesheet.
-You can check them out in `lineman/app/components`.
+Much of the javascript app is written using Angular components, which are made up of three parts:
+  - A directive (required)
+  - A template (required for element directives)
+  - A stylesheet (optional)

+These allow us to have modular pieces of functionality which can be called upon anywhere in our app.
+You can check out the existing ones in core in `lineman/app/components`.
 A kickflip component might look like this:

 ```
 /plugins